knights-lab/LMdist/README.md

 ![PCoA of dune dataset with Lmdist-adjustment and smoothing.
 Samples are more linearly arranged.](tutorial_figs/dune_lmdist_pcoa.png "LMdist smooth PCoA (dune data)")

+The results are similar to the single best radius, but you may not small adjustments for individual samples, an effect induced by this weighted averaging of other radii.

 ![LMdist distribution of dissimilarities in the dune dataset reduces left skew.](tutorial_figs/dune_lmdist_distribution.png "LMdist smooth distribution of dissimilarities (dune data)")

+The distribution of distances also resembles the default algorithm.

 Smoothing can be applied to any LMdist output, including a user-provided radius value.
-The next tutorial walks through applying a user-defined radius.
+The next tutorial with the `iris` dataset walks through applying a user-defined radius.